magiclabs/flow-py-sdk/docs/examples.md

 ### 1. Prerequisites

 - `flow-cli` for starting the emulator ([step-by-step based installation instructions based on your OS](https://github.com/onflow/flow-cli#flow-cli))
-- a checkout of `flow-py-sdk`
+- a checkout of `magic-flow`
 - python 3.9 or higher
 - [poetry](https://python-poetry.org/)

-The first step is to install the dependencies of `flow-py-sdk` with **poetry**.
+The first step is to install the dependencies of `magic-flow` with **poetry**.
 To do this run the following command on the root of the checkout.

 ```sh
 poetry install